gavajc/LibFprint/README.md

 In general you can use the library for enroll, capture, verify, identify, fingerprints ...
-The library was tested with Digital Persona U are U 400/4500 devices. in both O.S.
+The library was tested with Digital Persona U are U 4000/4500 devices. in both O.S.
 (Windows/Linux).

+We exposed some functions from the NBIS library to retrieve minutiae in bozorth format by using the image capture functions of libfprint and for compare minutiae.
+This is useful when you want to create a service for verify fingerprints.
+The exported data from NBIS are in fp-boz-algm.h and include some functions and structures for manipulate the bozorth fingerprint.

+    Structures:

+        fp_bozorth_xyt

+    Funtions:

+    fp_bozorth_minutiae_to_xyt
+    fp_bozorth_probe_init
+    fp_bozorth_to_gallery

 In Windows you have to install the MSYS2 environment with MinGW64 tools and the tool Zadig for install de WINUSB driver or libUSBK driver.